JunPei-China/SoundForCp/README.md

 `Gruneisen_Constant`  represents the Gruneisen constant for the specific sample.
 It can also be calculated by sound velocity method.
 The unit is dimensionless.

 ## Development

-PDFgui is an open-source software available on GitHub https://github.com/JunPei-China/SoundForCp.
+SoundForCp is an open-source software available on GitHub https://github.com/JunPei-China/SoundForCp.
 Feel free to fork the project and contribute.

 ## Contacts

-For more information on SoundForCp  please visit the project web-page or email Dr. Jun Pei at Jun_Pei@163.com.
+For more information on SoundForCp, please visit the project web-page or email Dr. Jun Pei at  [J.Pei@foxmail.com](mailto:J.Pei@foxmail.com).